techthoughts2/PoshGram/docs/TelegramAPI.md

 TBD

+   How do I get my channel ID?
+Use the getidsbot https://telegram.me/getidsbot  -or-  Use the Telegram web client and copy the channel ID in the address
+    How do I set up a bot and get a token?
+Use the BotFather https://t.me/BotFather

 ### How to get a Telegram Bot API Key

 - To learn how to create and set up a bot: